carueda/odssplatim-ui/README.md

 ## Noteworthy changes ##

+- 2015-03-11: (0.4.1)
+  - adjustments in gulpfile to create minified version for final inclusion in main ODSS app.
+    The default gulp task prepares the dist/ directory to be used as base path for inclusion of widget in ODSS.

 - 2015-03-10: (0.4.0)
   - Fixed issue #128: "style issues when integrating platform timeline widget directly" Basically, the fix relied on upgrading bootstrap to 3.x, then doing several adjustments in html templates and platim.css because the new version is not backwards compatible.
     TODO: check in changes for re-integration into main ODSS application.

 - 2014-11-10: (0.3.2)
   - vis.js upgraded to 3.6.4, and with this, removed workaround to https://github.com/almende/vis/issues/320